ionlyseespots/ambient-angular/bower_components/ambient/README.md

 # Ambient

-[Ambient Design] (http://ionlyseespots.github.io/ambient-design) is a methodology for creating layout.
+[Ambient] (http://ionlyseespots.github.io/ambient-design) is a methodology for creating layout.

-Our goal is to deliver a lean, lightweight base system for HTML to convey presentation format (layout), while also maintaining a separation from presentation style (design) that adapts across different devices.
+Our goal is to deliver a lean, lightweight base grid system for HTML as a presentation format, while also maintaining a separation from content that adapts across different devices.

 We also extend HTML’s elements, attributes and values into design patterns to help you display your application’s UI clearly.

-> Please note that using Ambient Design requires the use of [Flexible Box Layout Module] (http://caniuse.com/#feat=flexbox)
+> Please note that Ambient requires the use of [Flexible Box Layout Module] (http://caniuse.com/#feat=flexbox)

 ## Demo

-To see Ambient in action and get started, check out http://ionlyseespots.github.io/ambient-design
+To see Ambient in action, view grid examples: http://ionlyseespots.github.io/ambient-design/examples/grid/index.html

 ## Quick Start